Generally, you are self employed if you:

 Business Job Related

-Note: On the new tax reform for year 2018, the business job related deduction is no longer available for federal purposes, unless you need to prepare your State Income Taxes were it is available.
+Note: On the new tax reform starting on year 2019, the business job related deduction is no longer available for federal purposes, unless you need to prepare your State Income Taxes were it is available.

 Computer and Cellular Phone